Universal intrinsic higher-rank spin Hall effect

 {\emph{Generalization to larger spin}}.
 A rank-2 SHE can also be realized in a spin-$3/2$ system.
 Consider a 2D spin-3/2 Hamiltonian

-where $\bm{\tau}_{1,2}$ and $\bm{\tau}_{3,4}$ represent SU(2) subalgebra for $|m_{z}>0\rangle $ and $|m_{z}<0\rangle$ respectively \cite{SM}.
+where $\bm{\tau}_{1,2}$ and $\bm{\tau}_{3,4}$ represent SU(2) subalgebra for $|m_{z}>0\rangle $ and $|m_{z}<0\rangle $ respectively \cite{SM}.
 The Hamiltonian is block-diagonalized since the spin components $|m_{z}>0\rangle $ or $|m_{z}<0\rangle $ are coupled separately.
 The Hamiltonian describes two decoupled rank-1 SHEs defined by $\tau _{1,2,z}$ and $\tau _{3,4,z}$ in two subspaces.
-Specifically, spin components $|m_{z}\rangle $ and $ \left|-m_{z}\right\rangle $ flow along the same direction, which is opposite to that of $|m_{z}\pm 2\rangle $ ($-$ for $m_{z}>0$ and $+$ for $m_{z}<0$).
-Consequently, there is only non-vanishing rank-2 spin current with Hall conductivity $\sigma _{xy}^{zz}=\frac{e}{\pi }$.
+Specifically, spin components $|m_{z}\rangle $ and $ \left\vert -m_{z}\right\rangle $ flow along the same direction, which is opposite to that of $|m_{z}\pm 2\rangle $ ($-$ for $m_{z}>0$ and $+$ for $ m_{z}<0$).
+Consequently, there is only non-vanishing rank-2 spin current with Hall conductivity $\sigma _{xy}^{zz}=\frac{e}{2\pi }$.

+Higher-rank SHE for arbitrary spin-$F$ can be defined similarly using the algebra of SU($N=2F+1$) group (see supplementary material {\cite{SM})}.
+The maximum rank of SHE is $N-1$, and spin current is defined using the higher-rank spin tensor similar as $N_{zz}$.
 For a general SU($N$) group, we can use the generalized Gell-Mann matrices \cite{GGM}, from which the SU(2) subalgebras could be defined.
-Hamiltonians for realizing different ranks of SHEs may be constructed using the SO coupling based on such SU(2) subgroups.
+Hamiltonians for realizing different ranks of SHEs may be constructed similarly using the SOC based on such SU(2) subgroups.

-{\emph{Potential experimental realization}}.
-Recently, 2D SO coupling for spin-1/2 systems has been experimentally realized in cold atoms \cite{WuZ2016,HuangLH2016,Meng2016}.
-Here we propose that similar experimental setup \cite{WuZ2016} can also be used to realize the STM coupling in the model Hamiltonian Equ.~\ref{rank2H} using a pseudospin-1 ultracold atomic gas.
+{\emph{Potential experimental realization and detection}}.
+Recently, 2D SOC for spin-1/2 systems has been experimentally realized in cold atoms \cite{WuZ2016,HuangLH2016,Meng2016}.
+Here we propose that similar experimental setup \cite{WuZ2016} can also be used to realize the STMC in the model Hamiltonian Eq.~(\ref{rank2H}) using a pseudospin-1 ultracold atomic gas.